-Hull City Council is responsible for enforcing smoke free legislation in the city.
+We are responsible for enforcing smoke free legislation in the city.
 We will support businesses and individuals to achieve compliance.
-However, we will consider taking enforcement action including formal action where there is a serious risk to health of employees or the general public.
+However, we will consider taking enforcement action including formal action where there is a serious risk to health of employees or the public.

 Offences and Penalties

 Persons in control of premises such as managers, and individuals smoking are liable -

 - failure to prevent smoking in a premise - up to £2,500 fine